Augmentation varieties and disk potentials III: Ruling out exact fillings

-the moduli space of holomorphic maps $u: C \to X$ with domain a disk $S$ with a single strip-like end like end $e$ asymptotic along that end to a Reeb chord in $A$, lifting the Maslov index two disks bounding $\Pi$ in \eqref{bprod}. \end{definition}
+the moduli space of holomorphic maps $u: C \to X$ with domain a disk $S$ with a single strip-like end like end $e$ asymptotic along that end to a Reeb chord in $A$, lifting the Maslov index two disks bounding $\Pi$. \end{definition}

 We investigate the boundary of the moduli space of once-punctured disks bounding the filling with evaluation in the given cycle on the Legendrian.
 The moduli of disks $\ol{\M}(L,A)$ bounding the Lagrangian contains the subset $\M(\Lambda,A)$ of disks in $\R \times A$ bounding $\R \times \Lambda$ with a limiting Reeb chord in $A$, considered as buildings $(u_0,u_1)$ in $X$ with the first component $u_0$ empty.
-Recall that a {\em pseudocycle-with-boundary} is a submanifold with boundary whose closure is equal to the union of its image and a finite collection of images of manifolds of dimension at least two less; see for example Zinger \cite{zinger}.
+Recall from for example Zinger \cite{zinger}: